Bioacoustic Geolocation: Species Sounds as Geographic Signals: Abstract

 \section{Abstract}

-Can we determine someone’s geographic location purely from the sounds they hear?
+Can we determine someone’s geographic location solely from the sounds they hear?
 Are acoustic signals enough to localize within a country, state, or even city?
-We tackle the challenge of global-scale audio geolocation, formalize the problem, and conduct an in-depth analysis with wildlife audio from the iNatSounds dataset.
-Adopting a vision-inspired approach, we convert audio recordings to spectrograms and benchmark existing image geolocation techniques.
-We hypothesize that species vocalizations offer strong geolocation cues due to their defined geographic ranges and propose an approach that integrates species range prediction with retrieval-based geolocation.
-We further evaluate whether geolocation improves when analyzing species-rich recordings or when aggregating across spatiotemporal neighborhoods.
-Finally, we introduce case studies from movies to explore multimodal geolocation using both audio and visual content.
-Our work highlights the advantages of integrating audio and visual cues, and sets the stage for future research in audio geolocation.
+In this work, we tackle the challenge of global-scale audio geolocation, with a particular focus on wildlife and natural sounds.
+We posit that bioacoustic signals contain informative geolocation cues because of well-defined geographic ranges of species.
+To test this hypothesis, we benchmark image geolocation and soundscape mapping methods, design oracles and species-centric baselines, and propose a hybrid approach that combines species range prediction with retrieval-based geolocation.
+We further ask whether geolocation improves with species-diverse recordings and spatiotemporal aggregation across neighboring samples.
+Finally, we extend our study to multimodal geolocation with case studies from movies that combine both audio and visual content.
+Our results highlight the potential of incorporating bioacoustic signals into geospatial tasks, motivating future work on species recognition and audio geolocation.